Privacy Notice – Commissioning and Reporting

 Purpose

-The data will be used by NHS Digital to understand:
+The data will be used by NHS England to:

 • Where patients are being placed out of area